Goda00Klaudija/FDA-of-Weather-Stations/README.md

-# Functional data analysis of of 73 spanish weather stations
+# Functional data analysis of 73 spanish weather stations

 The functional data analysis was performed on the weather data set 'aemet' from the R library ‘fda.usc’ based in Spain.
 It was collected every single day over the period of 29 years and the daily average was found.